Trustworthy AI Software Engineers: Conclusion

-This paper defined key requirements for AI agents to qualify as AI software engineers and introduced key dimensions underpinning their trustworthiness.
-By distinguishing trust from trustworthiness and treating trustworthiness as a property of systems and actors, we identified core dimensions spanning technical quality, transparency and responsibility, epistemic humility, and societal and ethical alignment.
-While not exhaustive and difficult to assess in practice, due to evolving models, black-box components, and evaluation limits, these dimensions provide a foundation for reasoning about trustworthy AI software engineers rather than mere coding tools.
-We argued that trustworthiness emerges from configurations of dimensions in context, not from any single property, and highlighted risks of misplaced trust.
-Accordingly, we advocate continuous, context-sensitive assessment and identify the trust measurement gap as a key challenge, motivating future empirical research on evaluating trustworthiness and on trust relationships between humans and AI agents in SE practice.
+This paper defined key requirements for AI agents to qualify as agentic software engineers and introduced key dimensions underpinning their trustworthiness.
+Beyond defining these dimensions, we addressed a critical and underexplored challenge: how trustworthiness can be operationalised in practice.
+In particular, we posed the question of what developers should verify and validate when working with agentic software engineers.
+We argued that the scale and complexity of AI-generated artefacts render exhaustive inspection infeasible, and that trustworthiness must instead be made inspectable through selective, developer-facing evidence.
+To this end, we introduced the notion of evidence-centric inspection and outlined implications for rethinking verification and validation as multi-level activities spanning outputs, processes, and context, as well as for evolving code review into a computationally supported, human–AI collaborative practice.
+We further argued that trustworthiness emerges from configurations of dimensions in context, not from any single property.
+Accordingly, we advocate for continuous, context-sensitive assessment and identify the trustworthiness measurement gap as a key challenge.
+We call for future empirical and design-oriented research on trust-aware development practices, verification strategies, and human-AI collaboration models to enable appropriate and scalable trust in agentic SE systems.